 Internationally Recognized Transplant Leaders

 The University of Chicago Medicine is a world leader in transplantation.
-Since the first human transplant was performed here, the center has performed more than 2,500 kidney transplants, 400 pancreas transplants, 1,600 liver transplants, and 300 heart transplants.
+We have performed more than 2,500 kidney transplants, 400 pancreas transplants, 1,600 liver transplants, and 300 heart transplants.
 Our medical center is also home to one of the nation's premier lung transplant teams, and is among the select few hospitals in the nation that is actively studying the effectiveness of islet transplantation to treat advanced type 1 diabetes.

 We're also internationally known for multi-organ transplants, having been the first to perform a successful heart-liver-kidney transplant.
 In addition to our transplant physicians and nurses, our team includes nutritionists, pharmacists, social workers and other experts focused on providing complete transplant care.